 Early Origins of the Boddingman family

 Important Dates for the Boddingman family

 This web page shows only a small excerpt of our Boddingman research.
-Another 457 words (33 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Boddingman History in all our PDF Extended History products and printed products wherever possible.
+Another 229 words (16 lines of text) covering the years 1086, 1206, 1273, 1296, 1461, 1525, 1401, 1403, 1409, 1559 and 1610 are included under the topic Early Boddingman History in all our PDF Extended History products and printed products wherever possible.